cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 ### Summary
 Current research paper recommendation systems like Google Scholar and Microsoft Academic rely heavily on citation counts to serve their recommendations.
-Scholas tic Index is a novel paper recommending system that serves recommendations based on content similarity instead.
-Sev eral models, including term frequency-inverse document frequency (tfidf), transformer, and long shortterm mem ory (lstm) are used to generate embeddings for an abstract, which are compared by the cosine similarity measure.
+Scholastic Index is a novel paper recommending system that serves recommendations based on content similarity instead.
+Several models, including term frequency-inverse document frequency (tfidf), transformer, and long shortterm memory (lstm) are used to generate embeddings for an abstract, which are compared by the cosine similarity measure.
 This method has advantages to citation count because it may find a paper with very relevant content but no citations.
-Experi mental results demonstrate the method is sound and delivers relevant papers.
+Experimental results demonstrate the method is sound and delivers relevant papers.

 ### Approach
-This ArXiv paper recommender pro vides users with the most similar papers compared to a pa per of interest.
-The approach involves loading and cleaning the abstracts for a specific ArXiv category, experimenting with using several deep learning and NLP models to cre ate embedding representations for each of the abstracts, and then ranking the similarity of documents in comparison to each other using a cosine similarity matrix.
-For a given pa per, the application provides the top 20 most similar papers, which can help the user find additional papers related to the topic and their interests.
+This ArXiv paper recommender pro vides users with the most similar papers compared to a paper of interest.
+The approach involves loading and cleaning the abstracts for a specific ArXiv category, experimenting with using several deep learning and NLP models to create embedding representations for each of the abstracts, and then ranking the similarity of documents in comparison to each other using a cosine similarity matrix.
+For a given paper, the application provides the top 20 most similar papers, which can help the user find additional papers related to the topic and their interests.